uboat.net

 Cargo12.222 tons of Admiralty fuel oil

-History Built for Hamburger Walfang-Kontor GmbH, Hamburg.
+History Completed in May 1939 for Hamburger Walfang-Kontor GmbH, Hamburg.
 1939 sold to Norway, renamed Norness and registered in Panama.

-30 survivors were spotted in the afternoon by a US Navy blimp, which directed the USS Ellyson (DD 454) and the US Coast Guard cutter USS Argo (WPC 100) to them, while nine men were picked up by the American fishing boat Malvina.
+30 survivors were spotted in the afternoon by a blimp of the US Navy, which directed USS Ellyson (DD 454) and USCGC Argo (WPC 100) to them, while nine men were picked up by the American fishing boat Malvina.
 All survivors were landed at Newport, Rhode Island.

 If you can help us with any additional information on this vessel then please contact us.